Skullfiredevil/quick_evaluation/challenge12/challenge.md

 - [ ] Get the `res/` up and running
 - [ ] Resolve the bug on the `contacts` page that is causing the project to no longer function
-- [ ] Login is auto navigating on success
+- [ ] Login is no longer auto navigating on success fix the issue
 - [ ] Cleanup unused dependencies in `composer.json`

 ## Extras!